KoalaHealth/baby-black-box-blog/_posts/recipes/2021-07-07-pb-and-prune-teething-crackers.md

 ---
 layout: recipe
 title:  "Peanut Butter and Prune Teething Crackers"
-author: flightrecorder
+author: koalamama
-categories: [ recipe ]
+categories: [ recipe, authenticcooking ]
-image: assets/images/waffle.jpeg
+image: assets/images/pb-and-prune-puree-crackers.JPG
-tags: [sticky, featured]
+tags: [sticky]
-date: 2020-11-23
+date: 2021-07-07
 published: true
 excerpt: "A healthy and common allergen-introducing snack for your infant having teething pains."
 ---

-My little one loves the <a href="{{site.baseurl}}/prune-puree-teething-cracker">prune purée teething "crackers"</a> I posted about a month ago.
+My little one loves the <a href="{{site.baseurl}}/prune-puree-teething-crackers">prune purée teething "crackers"</a> I posted about a month ago.
 So I used them as a base to start introducing allergies.
 I found a great way to make sure she consistently has peanut butter in her diet was to make a nut butter and jelly ( prune purée) bar.

 Hope your little one enjoys it!